Paraquat, a widely-used herbicide, has been linked to Parkinson's disease, leading to numerous lawsuits against its manufacturers.

-Contact TorHoerman Law to speak with a paraquat attorney, currently presiding in leadership roles for the paraquat MDL, to get a free case evaluation.
+Contact TorHoerman Law to speak with our Paraquat Lawyers and to get a free consultation.
+TorHoerman Law’s Paraquat Lawyers are currently presiding in leadership roles for the Paraquat Litigation.

-Paraquat dichloride (paraquat) is a chemical agent most commonly used as an herbicide.
+Paraquat dichloride (paraquat) is a toxic chemical agent most commonly used as an herbicide.

 Although it was first produced more than 130 years ago, its application as an herbicide did not become popularized until the mid-20th century.

 Paraquat is now used as an herbicide agent on a range of more than 100 different types of crops.

 In the United States, Paraquat is available in various strengths and most widely sold in its liquid form.

 According to the American Council on Science and Health, Paraquat’s relative toxicity of glyphosate, another popularly used herbicide known to be toxic, ranges from 33-250.

 A lethal dose for an average person is around 2.5 grams, and it is even more toxic when inhaled.